gpaulissen/blog/_drafts/plsql-code-checker.md

-I will not only consider variables (or constants) but any identifier type except specification, body, function or procedure (already covered by PL/SQL warnings).
+I will not only consider variables (or constants) but any identifier type except specification, body, function or procedure (already covered by PL/SQL warning PLW-06006).
 After all, it is nice to know which cursors, exceptions, etcetera are not used as well.

 When you have an identifier that is not a declaration, the idea is to find its